nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-B.md

 ```
 **Parameter Definitions:**

 * `remove_rare`       - should rare features and samples be filtered out prior to analysis?
-If true, rare feature and samples will be removed
+If true, rare features and samples will be removed
                         according to the cutoffs set below.
 * `prevalence_cutoff` - If `remove_rare` is true, a numerical fraction between 0 and 1.
                         Taxa with prevalences(the proportion of samples in which the taxon is present) less than this will be excluded from the analysis.
-Default is 0, i.e. do not exclude any taxa / features.
+Default is 0, i.e. do not exclude any taxon / feature.
 * `library_cutoff`    - If `remove_rare` is true, a numerical threshold for filtering samples based on library sizes.
                         Samples with library sizes less than lib_cut will be excluded in the analysis.
 Default is 0 i.e. no sample will be dropped. if you want to discard samples with read counts less than or equal to 100 then set to 100.
 * `target_region`     - amplicon target region.
 Options are either 16S, 18S or ITS